ErikEJ/erikej.github.io/_posts/2020-06-22-sqlclient-2-breaking-changes.md

 categories: sqlclient efcore
 ---

 Microsoft.Data.SqlClient version 2 has just been released.
-This library is the latest and greatest .NET client driver for SQL Server and Azure SQL Database.
+This library is the latest and greatest .NET client driver for SQL Server and Azure SQL Database - and will be used by EF Core 5.
 In addition to a number of new features (which [I blogged about earlier](https://erikej.github.io/sqlclient/2020/05/04/mds-version2-preview3.html)), this major version release also includes a number of breaking changes.

 ###  Server Certificate validation when TLS encryption is enforced by the target Server